Checklist for international programme students and students taking freestanding courses

 If you are admitted with conditions to a course, you need to prove that the conditions are fulfilled and show the department that you have fulfilled your condition.
 You can find more information about what applies on the Student web.
 You are always accepted for independent work with a condition.
 Contact the course leader or course administrator to show that you meet the conditions before they can register you.

-If you are admitted with conditions to a master's program, you must be able to show that you meet the conditions no later than two weeks after the start of the course.
-If you previously studied in a country other than Sweden, you need to upload your documents at universityadmissions.se.
+If you are admitted with conditions to a Master's program, you must be able to show that you meet the conditions no later than two weeks after the start of the course.
+If you previously studied in a country other than Sweden, you need to upload your documents at antagning.se.

 Pay the first tuition fee installment